ubirch/ubirch-client-go/README.md

 By default, the log of the client is in JSON format.
 To change it to a (more human-eye-friendly) text format,

-- add the following key-value pairs to your `config.json`:
+- add the following key-value pair to your `config.json`:
     ```json
       "logTextFormat": true
     ```
-- or set the following environment variables:
+- or set the following environment variable:
     ```shell
     UBIRCH_LOGTEXTFORMAT=true
     ```